Brown-Dog-Soup/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADAuditSignInLogs.md

 ```

 ## DESCRIPTION
-The Get-AzureADAuditSignInLogs cmdlet gets an Azure Active Directory sign in log.
+The Get-AzureADAuditSignInLogs cmdlet gets an Azure Active Directory (interactive) sign in log.
+Does not retrieve User sign-ins (non-interactive)

 ## EXAMPLES